 “Jamie Kelsey… is extremely experienced and connected to the key people and ideas of new forms of activism.
 A fantastic authority on protest movements, progressive politics, and radical ideas.”
-Jamie Bartlett, Director, Centre for the Analysis of Social Media, Demos
+Jamie Bartlett, bestselling author, television presenter and director at Centre for the Analysis of Social Media at Demos

 “Jamie is my favourite UK activist by a mile.”
 Birgitta Jonsdottir, Icelandic Pirate Party MP and producer of Wikileaks’ Collateral Murder film.

 “I’m really glad we consulted with Rax early on… highly approachable, very well connected, and has a great sense of emerging trends and movements.”
 Stephen Reid, Director, The Psychedelic Society

 “Protest chief.”
 The Sun